princeverma11/WeTalk/README.md

-# Talk-A-Tive
+# WeTalk

-Talk-a-tive is a Full Stack Chatting App.
+WeTalk is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
-## Tech Stack

 **Client:** React JS